Why sports massage should be a part of your London Marathon 2022 training

 A London Marathon Massage may boost your immune system

-Few things are more frustrating than getting a cold or feeling feverish when you want to run.
-And besides, running with a virus is very counter-productive as it results in shunting the virus around the cardiovascular system.
+Few things are more frustrating than getting Covid, a cold or feeling feverish the day before your London Marathon.
+Besides you won’t be able to run if you’re positive for Covid , running with a cold is very counter-productive as it results in shunting the virus around the cardiovascular system.

-Luckily there is evidence to suggest that regular massage can help to boost the immune system.
+Luckily there is evidence to suggest that regular massage can help to boost the immune system especially if it is lymphatic drainage.
 Not only that, but it can have a calming effect as it reduces the level of cortisol (the ‘stress hormone’) in the body.